Connect with others who understand.

 Sometimes, syncope caused by changing medications will go away once the body gets used to the new medicines.
 Other times, the fainting persists.

-When your blood becomes more viscous, it gets thicker.
-This condition, called hyperviscosity, can impede the blood’s normal flow through your veins and into your brain.
+When your blood becomes thicker, it is called hyperviscosity.
+This can make it harder for blood to flow through your veins and reach your brain.
 Too many myeloma proteins in the blood can cause hyperviscosity.

 Hyperviscosity syndrome is very rare in myeloma.
 Most of the time, hyperviscosity only causes confusion or lightheadedness and dizziness.
 However, it can sometimes cause syncope or a stroke.

-Very rarely, peripheral neuropathy can occur when myeloma or its treatment damages the nerves outside of the spinal cord and the brain.
-Peripheral neuropathy can cause orthostatic hypotension — a drastic drop in blood pressure when standing up after sitting or lying down.
-If your blood pressure drops far enough, you can end up fainting.
+Peripheral neuropathy can occur when myeloma or its treatment damages the nerves outside of the spinal cord and the brain.
+Peripheral neuropathy can affect your balance.
+It can also affect your blood pressure and lead to fainting.

 What Is It Like To Faint With Multiple Myeloma?